 Anyone trying to get an engineering job without experience should consider taking a technician position.
 If the position is related to the engineering job you’re looking to get, see if there’s any room for advancement eventually.
 It will be much easier to get an engineering position with even experience as a technician than without.
 Some companies don’t promote from within, but you can find that out from online reviews before you start.
-If you see a lot (not just one, but many) online reviews of people not being promoted, that’s a giant red flag.
+If you see a lot (not just one, but many) of online reviews of people not being promoted, that’s a giant red flag.
 On the other hand, if you see none or they actively show that they promote from within, that technician job could be your ticket in the door.
 One way to find out ahead of time is to ask in the interview “why is this position available?”.

 Any hiring manager worth their salt will snap up an engineering grad with technician experience!
-An engineer with experience as a technician will not only know the engineer side, but the technician’s issues, too!
+An engineer with experience as a technician will not only know the engineering side but the technician’s issues, too!
 They will be able to understand the technician’s point of view significantly better than anyone who just walked from college graduation into an engineering role.
-The pay is usually still very good, it’s solid experience, and taking a technician position always, always, ALWAYS looks better than waiting around for the “perfect” engineering job.
+The pay is usually still very good, it’s a solid experience, and taking a technician position always, always, ALWAYS looks better than waiting around for the “perfect” engineering job.

 Consider a Temp Job From Technical Staffing Agency

 Again, taking a position at a staffing agency is better than holding out for the “perfect” position.
 If there’s nothing perfect available, then you’ll have to make do with what is out there.
-Applying to jobs is great, but not ever job is advertised.
+Applying to jobs is great, but not every job is advertised.
 Staffing agencies in particular don’t always advertise what they’re hiring for.
 That can be due for a variety of factors, but often it’s because the position is with a high-paying client who doesn’t want to be deluged in resumes.
 The other benefit to applying for a staffing agency is that your resume can be up for multiple positions at the same time – after all, they don’t get paid unless YOU do.
 They’re trying to get you hired at the highest paying job they can find of all the positions their client hands over.
-Applying to a staffing agencies has more benefits than at first glance.
+Applying to a staffing agency has more benefits than at first glance.